ProteomeTeam/NovoB/README.md

 # NovoB: A Bidirectional De Novo Peptide Sequencing Using Transformer Model

 We recommand conda environment for runing NovoB.<p>
-NovoB requires :
+- NovoB requires :
   - python
   - tensorflow (tensorflow-gpu for using GPUs) & keras
   - pyteomics

-Our environment (on Linux CentOS 7.9) :
+- Our environment (on Linux CentOS 7.9) :
   - python = 3.10
   - tensorflow-gpu = 2.10 (for using GPUs)
   - keras = 2.10
   - pyteomics

-For setting environment (on Linux CentOS 7.9) :
+- For setting our environment (on Linux CentOS 7.9) :
   - conda env create -f environment.yaml
   - conda activate NovoB